Resources

 Work overload or underload also refer to how your team feel about the work they’re assigned.
 You influence those feelings massively.
 The better you understand your team’s workload, personal situations, and pressures, the better you can accommodate and support them.

-An employee engagement platform should make this super simple, so you can spot workload issues before they turn into burnout.
+A team success platform should make this super simple, so you can spot workload issues before they turn into burnout.

 3. Does your team feel recognised and rewarded?